Sushi chef, Sake Sommelier, teacher, speaker, and author specializing in authentic Japanese sushi and Japanese cuisine and European cuisine.

 Typically, Japanese sushi restaurants have 20 different fish on the menu, it tastes different from European sushi and the quality is also different.

 In 2006, I traveled to Los Angeles where I was trained to become a sushi chef and Sake Sommelier at the California Sushi Academy.
-As part of the training, I also learned to make different appetizers, entrees and other classic dishes within the Japanese cuisine. – The course was led by the highly acclaimed Japanese director Toshi Sugiura, who has 40 years of experience, is a celebrity chef in Hollywood and a judge at sushi competitions in Japan.
+As part of the training, I also learned to make different appetizers, entrees and other classic dishes within the Japanese cuisine. – The education was led by the highly acclaimed Japanese director Toshi Sugiura, who has 40 years of experience, is a celebrity chef in Hollywood and a judge at sushi competitions in Japan.

 During my stay in Los Angeles, I made catering at celebrities’ houses in Bel Air, Beverly Hills, and Brentwood, as well as at film companies in Hollywood.